 Furthermore, Jesus is declaring that he was submitting himself to arrest without a struggle.
+That is not the act of a rebel.

 This is diametrically opposed to the very concept of teaching.
 Why would someone need to teach anything if their so-called death would cleanse us of our sins just by accepting they died for our sins?
 If all we had to do is "accept Jesus into our hearts" and "accept that he died for my sins," then why would he have needed to teach?